 Why did I do it?
 I wanted to shock public opinion.

 Yvonne Serlinandi Westerling called everyone into the other room to eat.
 Gault appraised the brunette (half French, half Indonesian) as he passed.
 She was dark-eyed and still slim after four children.
-Good legs.
-Her face was a bit too sour to be beautiful.
+Good legs but a face too sour to be beautiful, in his opinion.
 They sat down to the traditional Indonesian dish of nassi-goreng.

 Westerling chatted about his new career between forkfuls of food.
 The Dutch journalists had not been joking about the opera.
 The former commando may have looked like a chiselled gorilla but back on 8 June 1958 a sold out crowd at Breda Opera House saw him perform as Mario Calvadossi in La Tosca.
 A police cordon kept back demonstrators.